MicrosoftDocs/visualstudio-docs/subscriptions/activate-store-subscriptions.md

 # How Do I Activate a Subscription Acquired from the Microsoft Store?
 If you've purchased a Visual Studio subscription through the Microsoft Store, the activation steps can be initiated from the payment "Confirmation Page" or "Confirmation Email" you received after your purchase.

+[!NOTE]
-  - **Note:**  If you have not received an email, please validate your email address and check your junk mail folders
+If you have not received an email, please validate your email address and check your junk mail folders

 ## Activate Your Subscription:
 1. Click on **Click here to sign in**.